ivangfr/springboot-jpa-studies/README.md

 ## TODO

-- Fix `jpa-locking` tests when using PostgreSQL
+- Fix `jpa-locking` tests when using PostgreSQL.